 3. Roll and vacuum pack

 Don’t arrive at your holiday destination and be faced with a pile of ironing.
 To save space and stop creasing, roll your clothes instead of folding them, then place them in vacuum compression bags.
 To use these bags, put your clothes in, seal the bag, then squeeze the air out.
-This will leave you with lots more space in your suitcase and will prevent creases more effectively than folding.
+This will leave you with lots more space in your suitcase and will prevent creases.

 4. Cube your clothes

-Another good packing solution idea is packing cubes – these help separate your different items and access things more quickly.
+Another good packing solution is packing cubes – these help separate your items and find things more quickly once you get there.

 5. Fill dead space

-When it comes to packing, you need to make use of every little inch of suitcase space that you can.
+When it comes to packing, make use of every little inch of suitcase space that you can.
 Roll tops, underwear, socks and other small items and stuff them into your shoes to make sure every possible space is filled.

 6. Stay fresh